dylanleclair/PuyoPuyoCrusher/README.md

 ![](images/initial_server.gif)

- A revamped Puyo Puyo AI that employs a search as it's main methodology.
+ A revamped Puyo Puyo AI that employs a tree-based-search as it's main methodology.

 This has been developed as an HTTP microservice that takes requests about the gamestate of a puyo board, sending back a move to be made using JSON.